billmyservices/wsb-cli-java/README.md

-        // with any counter type we can check resources access, Peter will have access for five times, no more for(int i = 0; i < 7; i++) {
+        // with any counter type we can check resources access, Peter will have access for five times for(int i = 0; i < 7; i++) {

-            // Peter want access to our resource one (1L) more time final ListenableFuture<Result<Boolean>> futureCounterCheck = bms.postCounter(myCounterTypeCode, "Peter", 1L);
+            // Peter want access to our resource one (1L) more time final ListenableFuture<Result<Boolean>> futureCounterCheck =
+                            bms.postCounter(myCounterTypeCode, "Peter", 1L);

             // we can run something while the counter is increased Thread.sleep(1000);